david-palma/wifi-cracking/README.md

 ### Run aircrack-ng to obtain the WPA key

 At this point, you should be able to obtain the WPA key from the initialization vectors gathered in the previous steps.
 To perform this attack you need a wordlist and if the network password is not in the wordfile you will not crack the password.
+Note that most WPA/WPA2 routers come with strong 12 character random passwords that many users (rightly) leave unchanged.
+If you are attempting to crack one of these passwords, I recommend using the [WPA-length password lists](https://github.com/david-palma/wordlists#passwords-with-wpa-length).

 Open another console session and type:

 ```ShellSession